UniversalDependencies/docs/_pl/index.md

 * The [NOUN]() tag is used not only for prototypical nouns, but also – somewhat arbitrarily – for gerunds (the so-called _-nie/-cie_ forms).
 * Pronouns ([PRON]()) are here understood as personal pronouns, so-called reflexive pronouns (also in their non-reflexive and – generally – non-pronominal uses), and such nominal pronouns as _kto_ “who”, _nic_ “nothing” and _wszyscy_ “everybody”.
 * As Polish grammars do not include a separate part of speech _determiner_, the [DET]() class is based on a word list and includes words treated by standard Polish tagsets as adjectives, numerals or even nouns:
-  * determiners treated elsewhere as adjectives inlclude possessive pronouns, as well as words such as _ten_ “this”, _każdy_ “each”, _taki_ “such”, _którykolwiek_ “whichever”, etc.,
+  * determiners treated elsewhere as adjectives include possessive pronouns, as well as words such as _ten_ “this”, _każdy_ “each”, _taki_ “such”, _którykolwiek_ “whichever”, etc.,
   * determiners treated elsewhere as numerals include indefinite numerals (e.g., _wiele_ “many”, _niedużo_ “not much, not many”, _kilka_ “several”), as well as fractional numerals such as _pół_ “half”,
   * one determiner treated elsewhere as a noun is _mnóstwo_ “a lot”.
 * The main auxiliary verb ([AUX]()) in Polish is _być_ (“to be”), with the aspectual variant _bywać_ “to be (habitual)”.